-The Vancouver Public Library has ordered a slew of paperback copies of the book, and and branches are gradually reopening.
+The Vancouver Public Library has a slew of paperback copies of the book.
 Request it at your local branch or through an interlibrary loan.

 Legacy of Trees is a British Columbia bestseller, having been in the bestseller list for five weeks.

-I held pop-up front door bookstores at 1855 Nelson Street (the block between Denman Street and Comox Street) in Vancouver’s West End, during summer weekends.
-Now it is fall, I will do this some Saturday mornings.
+I held pop-up front door bookstores at 1855 Nelson Street (the block between Denman Street and Comox Street) in Vancouver’s West End, during summer weekends in 2020.

 I have been discussing some of the material in Legacy of Trees: Purposeful Wandering in Vancouver’s Stanley Park with others at various events, sharing some of its content, and telling the stories of the trees of Stanley Park.

 Here are some of the ways my book has been featured.